abuiles/ember-101/hands-on.md

 });
 ~~~~~~~~

-With that we can now create, update, edit and delete any of our friends!
+With that we can now create, update, edit, and delete any of our friends!

 ### Refactoring Time

-If we check what we just did, we'll realize that both delete actions
+If we check what we just did, we'll notice that both delete actions
-are identical, except that the one in the index doesn't need to
+are identical except that the one in the index doesn't need to
-transition since it's already in there.
+transition since it is already there.

-For this specific scenario calling
+For this specific scenario, calling
 **this.transitionTo('friends.index')** from within the **Friends Index Route**
 will behave like a no-op.
-The reason for mentioning this is that we
+This is important to mention because we
 could have one single implementation for the delete action and access
 it via event bubbling.

-We can put the delete action in **app/routes/friends.js** which is the
+We can put the delete action in **app/routes/friends.js**, which is the
 parent route for both **Friends Index Route** and **Friends New Route**: